maidnaut/clang/README.md

 # CLANG

-Clang is a discord bot witten with pycord, inspired by Valkyrja.
+Clang is an all in one discord bot witten with pycord, inspired by Valkyrja.
 Handles moderation, tickets, logging, notes, and fun commands.

 Clang is fully modular, extensible and extendable with functionality to dynamically load plugins.